henyau/SDC_proj5/README.md

 This video result uses TensorFlow NN model with lane detection:
 [link to video result](./output_videos/project_video_output_w_lane_multWindow_Final.mp4)

-The speed optimized implementation has more false positives than the standard implementation but could be corrected with more parameter tuning.

 #### 2. Video pipeline
 The video pipeline is much the same as the image pipeline except that heatmaps for the previous 4 frames are stored and summed.
 This reduces the likelihood of a false positive detection.
 This is described in the function `process_vehicle_overlay()`.
 The lane detection from a previous project is also added.